I enjoy decorating aquariums and sharing tips for beautiful, healthy fish tanks.

 What type of fish do you plan to raise?
-This is important to consider before you bring them home and acclimate new fish to your tank, since the color of your decorations will either compliment or clash with your fish.
-A tank with many clear or light-colored fish could benefit from a dark gravel like black to make the fish pop out while colorful fish look super swimming over white gravel.
+This is important to consider before you bring them home and acclimate new fish to your tank since the color of your decorations will either complement or clash with your fish.
+A tank with many clear or light-colored fish could benefit from dark gravel, like black, to make the fish pop out while colorful fish look super swimming over white gravel.

 Rock, Structure, and Plants in a Fish Tank

 When it comes to exactly what to add to your fish tank, consider a mix of soft elements like plants, mixed with some hard elements such as a big rock, coral, or other hard structure.
 Different types of fish appreciate different structures, so mixing it up will offer something for every fish.